apache/cordova-docs/docs/en/edge/phonegap/geolocation/Coordinates/coordinates.md

 Description
 -----------

-The `Coordinates` object is created and populated by PhoneGap, and attached to the `Position` object.
+The `Coordinates` object is created and populated by Cordova, and attached to the `Position` object.
 The `Position` object is then returned to the user through a callback function.

 Supported Platforms
 -------------------